raj9011/AIDS-Semester-3/README.md

 # 210241-Discrete Mathematics

-CO1 : Formulate problems precisely, solve the problems, apply formal proof techniques, and explain the reasoning clearly.

--  Introduction and significance of Discrete Mathematics, Sets– Naïve Set Theory (Cantorian Set Theory), Axiomatic Set Theory, Set Operations, Cardinality of set, Principle of inclusion and exclusion.
+-  Introduction and significance of Discrete Mathematics, Sets– Naïve Set Theory , Set Operations, Cardinality of set, Principle of inclusion and exclusion.

 -  Types of Sets – Bounded and Unbounded Sets, Diagonalization Argument, Countable and Uncountable Sets, Finite and Infinite Sets, Countably Infinite and Uncountably Infinite Sets, Power set .

 - Propositional Logic- logic, Propositional Equivalences, Application of Propositional Logic-Translating English Sentences, Proof by Mathematical Induction and Strong Mathematical Induction.

-CO2 : Apply appropriate mathematical concepts and skills to solve problems in both familiar and unfamiliar situations including those in real-life contexts.

 -  Relations and their Properties, n-ary relations and their applications, Representing relations, Closures of relations, Equivalence relations, Partial orderings, Partitions, Hasse diagram, Lattices, Chains and Anti-Chains, Transitive closure and Warshall‘s algorithm.

 - Functions- Surjective, Injective and
 Bijective functions, Identity function, Partial function, Invertible function, Constant function, Inverse functions and Compositions of functions, The Pigeonhole Principle.

-CO3 : Design and analyze real world engineering problems by applying set theory, propositional logic and to construct proofs using mathematical induction.

 - The Basics of Counting, rule of Sum and Product, Permutations and Combinations, Binomial Coefficients and Identities, Generalized Permutations and Combinations, Algorithms for generating Permutations and Combinations.

- CO4 : Specify, manipulate and apply equivalence relations; construct and use functions and apply these concepts to solve new problems.

 - Graph Terminology and Special Types of Graphs, Representing Graphs and Graph Isomorphism, Connectivity, Euler and Hamilton Paths, the handshaking lemma, Single source shortest path-Dijkstra's Algorithm, Planar Graphs, Graph Colouring.

-CO5 : Calculate numbers of possible outcomes using permutations and combinations; to model and analyze computational processes using combinatorics.

-CO6 : Analyze the properties of binary operations, apply abstract algebra in coding theory and evaluate the algebraic structures.
 -  Graph Theory consisting of Eulers Theorem , Hamiltonian Circuit, Dijkstras Algorithm , Planar Graphs , Graph Colouring .
 Trees like Minimum spanning tree , Kruskal and Prims Algorithm Transport flow network .

 # 210242-Fundamentals of Data Sructures